bitttttten/mechanical-counter/README.md

 </div>
 ```

-Will result in the following:
+The code above will result in the following:

 ![preview](./docs/preview-2.webp)